 - People: Our state population is diversifying, with 750,000 foreign-born residents living here.
-On average these foreign-born residents are more likely to be working age and have a greater positive economic impact than native-born North - Carolinians.i - Investment: The amount of foreign investment coming in to North Carolina from outside the country is increasing, with programs like EB-5 and others that encourage foreign direct investment and increased knowledge of the state by international companies who see the state as a good investment.
-Dick Lindenmuth, CEO of the North Carolina Economic Development Partnership, notes that in
+On average these foreign-born residents are more likely to be working age and have a greater positive economic impact than native-born North increased knowledge of the state by international companies who see the state as a good investment.

+Carolinians. - Investment: The amount of foreign investment coming in to North Carolina from outside the country is increasing, with programs like EB-5 and others that encourage foreign direct investment and increased knowledge of the state by international

+Economic Development Partnership, notes that in